webdigga/slot-picks/src/productCards/free-consultation.md

 ---
 title: 1.
 Free consultation
-description: On-line or face to face chat about the requirements for the micro-site.
+description: On-line or face to face chat about the requirements for the website.
 articleLink: /consultation/
 imageAlt: Notes being taken during consultation
 image: /static/img/consultation.jpg